Taungdwingyi: Town scape

 The town is divided into ten main quarters.
 They are Ohndaw Quarter 1, Ohndaw Quarter 2, Taungbyin Quarter 1, Taungbyin Quarter 2, Shwe-oh Quarter 1, Shwe-oh Quarter 2, Maungdaing Quarter 1, Maungdaing Quarter 2, Shwe Kya-in Quarter 1 and Shwe Kya-in Quarter 2.
 At the center of the town are the Myoma Zay central market, and the Independence Park.
 The Kandawgyi Lake, which used to be a weir in ancient times, is located on the east side, and is ringed by a number of historic Buddhist monasteries.
 Zeya Mingala Shweindaung is the most sacred pagoda in the township.
 The Aung Myin Zeya Rakhine Pagoda located at the western part of the town is the largest pagoda in the township.
 Once, it was in a state of decay and renovation was finished in 2013.

 Economy

 Economic of this town is based on agriculture and trading agricultural products.
 Onion, rice, beans, grains, and sugarcane are grown.
 Peanut oil is also a major product of the town.

 Transportation

 Taungdwingyi is connected to Magway (68 km) to the West, Pyay (162 km) to the South and Naypyidaw (68 km) to the East, by means of territorial roads and railways.
 By the territorial roads, it is 227 km to Mandalay and 365 km to Yangon.
 The closest major airport is the Magway Airport (MWQ).

 History

 The Taungdwingyi region is one of the earliest inhabited regions in Myanmar.
 The Pyu city of Beikthano was founded around 200 BCE.
-In 1278, a member of the Pagan royalty, Thihapate reestablished Taungdwingyi.
-In 1480, King Minkhaung II sent Lord Zeya Kyawhtin to administer the town.
 During the Ava period (1364–1555), the region produced a number of famous poets and writers such as Shin Ohnnyo, Shin Khayma, Shin Uttama and Shin Maha Thilawuntha, Shin Nyeinme and Khingyi Phyaw.